-Though some people with debt may be able to pay it off themselves through the debt avalanche or debt snowball methods, others may need outside help.
+Though some people with debt may be able to pay it off themselves, others may need outside help.
 If you’ve racked up thousands of dollars in credit card debt, it can be hard to deal with it alone.
 An attractive option for many consumers is debt settlement.
 On the surface, it looks like a great idea.
 You don’t have to pay off all the debt you owe, and a percentage of your debt may be forgiven.
 However, we urge consumers to be cautious and do their research.
 In fact, the best debt settlement advice we can offer is this: Look for other options!
 Here is why debt settlement is often a bad idea.

 Negative Impact on Credit Score